 gastric acid reflux which is burning the sufferer’s vocal cords or muscle tension

-dysphonia (MTD), which affects primarily the quality of the voice (hoarse, raspy, breathy).
-Moreover, in the process, it gets locked into the neck muscles, and, nonetheless, constricts one's voice production.
-With that said, it seems (given the above), that conventional
+Needless to say that, in the process, the sound of the voice gets locked into the neck muscles, and, nonetheless, constricts one's voice production.
+With that said, it seems (given the above), that conventional doctors, basically, are (so to speak) enforcing the method(s) of elimination.

 In other words, if there is nothing obvious those doctors could